 - Direct Wire: client initiates wire for collection funds; the payroll provider controls release/suspension of direct deposit transactions

-With Cachet’s online system, you can stop the direct deposit transactions on Thursday and prevent them from going to the employees, eliminating the possibility of another set of NSFs.
+With ACH’s online system, you can stop the direct deposit transactions on Thursday and prevent them from going to the employees, eliminating the possibility of another set of NSFs.